jwstwfss/NIRCam-line-finding/README.md

-# Documentation for NIRCAM-line-finding code
+# Documentation for NIRCAM-line-finding code - this version is for new file structure

 Farhan Hasan, created 2/13/2025 ([fhasan@stsci.edu](mailto:fhasan@stsci.edu))